 Because the keto diet cuts out sources of fat, your body also misses out on fat beneficial for your health.
 There are ‘heart-healthy’ sources of fat, and cutting down on this element can be detrimental to your health.

 Commonly when asked whether the keto diet is bad for you, most doctors and dietary experts will state that it’s not a diet that suits everyone, and that’s the key thing to remember before you consider switching to this type of regime.

 Three Great Keto Restaurants from Around the World

 If you are looking to turn to a keto diet, you might want to consider the following excellent restaurants known for being perfect at serving the kind of food that suits this dietary regime.

 This restaurant has become hugely popular, with the chain expanding to nine locations in London.
 They offer a menu that is incredibly tasty and perfect for those on a keto diet.

-Of the locations available, we are particularly fond of the Covent Garden branch that includes stylish leather decor restaurant booths that are great for groups of friends looking to make the most of Flat Iron’s excellent steaks.
+Of the locations available, we are particularly fond of the Covent Garden branch, which includes stylish leather decor restaurant booths that are great for groups of friends looking to make the most of Flat Iron’s excellent steaks.
 As far as fantastic quality keto geared food at a reasonable price, you can’t go wrong with a visit to Flat Iron.

-This Middle-Eastern style restaurant is a lovely warm and homely location, and they offer some excellent keto style items on their menu.
+This Middle-Eastern-style restaurant is in a lovely warm, and homely location, and they offer some excellent keto-style items on their menu.
 The grilled chicken is to die for here, with their herb salmon coming in close.